atobeclaq/Kafka-and-pyspark-template/README.md

 ```
 ## Usage

 1. Start the Kafka server and ZooKeeper by running.
+Before this, remember change kafka dir in `start-kafka.sh` and `start-zookeeper.sh`
 ```shell
 ./kafka/start-kafka-zookeeper.sh
 ```